Medical Care at Marlborough College Malaysia

 All parents are asked to make a full medical declaration before admission is completed.

 Every boarder must be registered with a medical insurance policy while the pupil is at the School.
-This provides for treatment through our agreement with the nearby international hospital, Columbia Asia, ten minutes from our site.
+This provides for treatment through our agreement with the nearby international hospital, Gleneagles, ten minutes from our site.
 If day pupils require urgent medical treatment, parents will be contacted regarding health cover and preferred hospitals.
-If parents cannot be reached, treatment will be sought at Columbia Asia at parental expense.
+If parents cannot be reached, treatment will be sought at Gleneagles at parental expense.